ccxtechnologies/driver-avionics/README.md

 If the time counter on transmit data will be used to delay the data until the epoch time that is set.
 If the setting is less than the current time, or greater than 6 minutes in the future the data will be sent immediatly.

-NOTE: Transmit timestamps only make sense on interfaces that are acynchronous like ARINC-429, they will have no impact on synchronous systems like ARINC-717.
+## Header Protocol

 # Kernel Version

-All development and testing was done on kernel versions 4.9 to 5.6, this driver will probably work on different kernels but may require some updates.
+All development and testing was done on kernel versions 4.9 to 5.18, this driver will probably work on different kernels but may require some updates.